veil-ivy/Utils/GhostInjector/README.md

 # GhostInjector
-Performs APC Injection from kernel to user and hides VAD memory region
+Performs Injection from kernel to user and hides injected VAD memory region

 # Requirements
 -  Visual Studio 2019 with latest Windows WDK and relevant packages.